HenryZhangxiao/Quests-Of-The-Round-Table/README.md

 <br></br>
 ## Final iteration of the game (April 8): [Demo](https://www.youtube.com/watch?v=jWEatQwQw0E) <a name="final"></a>
 - The game is augmented with amours and allies
-- Mordred as able to kill an ally
+- Mordred is able to kill an ally

 ![image](https://user-images.githubusercontent.com/44578113/166127746-38f472b6-d395-4ec0-8e5f-c9e08a2b43a7.png)